kumahq/kuma-website/docs/docs/0.6.0/installation/macos.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "GUI (Read-Only)"

 Kuma ships with a **read-only** GUI that you can use to retrieve Kuma resources.
-By default the GUI listens on port `5683`.
+By default the GUI listens on the API port and defaults to `:5681/gui`.

-To access Kuma you can navigate to [`127.0.0.1:5683`](http://127.0.0.1:5683) to see the GUI.
+To access Kuma you can navigate to [`127.0.0.1:5681/gui`](http://127.0.0.1:5681/gui) to see the GUI.

 :::
 ::: tab "HTTP API (Read & Write)"